In this post, you’ll learn how to quickly and confidently order low carb at KFC.

-My third stop is KFC which has a location about 3 miles from my house.
+My third stop on this fast food challenge is at KFC which has a location about 3 miles from my house.
 Famous for their bone-in fried chicken, biscuits, and mashed potatoes, I was a little nervous about finding something suitable for a strict low carb eater.
 Let’s take a look at how it went.

-I rate KFC as low-carb confusing because you can get low carb entrees, but it’s not obvious from their drive-thru menu.
+I rate KFC as low carb hostile because you can get low carb entrees, but it’s not obvious from their menu.
 In fact, their drive-thru menu and drive-thru operators steer you towards high carb choices.

 - Low carb friendliness – Low.
 You need to come 100% prepared with a special request order.
 Their drive-thru menu is an insult to low carb humanity.